Residential Office Assistant

 - Schedule student meetings and other appointments utilizing Outlook

-- Accurately record and track Resident Advisor (RA) progress of their one-on-one conversations and programming through the residential curriculum
+- Accurately record and track Resident Advisor (RA) progress of their one on one conversations and programming through the residential curriculum (URISE)

 - Create and maintain the RA on call schedule

-- Order supplies and re-stock supplies as needed
+- Order supplies and restock supplies as needs

 - Conduct assessment initiatives as designed by the supervisor